MobilePayDev/MobilePay-Subscriptions/docs/oneoffs.md

 In case you weren't able to deliver goods or any other problem occur, you can always cancel one-off payment until it's not captured or expired.
 You can do that by making a call to `DELETE /api/providers/{providerId}/agreements/{agreementId}/oneoffpayments/{paymentId}` endpoint.
 If the HTTP response is '204 - No Content', it means that one-off payment request/reservation was canceled.

-The enduserser cannot cancel the agreement with pending payment reservation, only the merchant can do so.
+The enduser cannot cancel the agreement with a pending payment reservation, only the merchant can do so.

 By cancelling the agreement with a pending payment reservation, then the merchant also automatically cancels the reservation